Thank you for your request. A member of our team will be in contact soon.

 A Doppler ultrasound study may be part of a vascular ultrasound examination.
-Doppler is a special ultrasound technique that evaluates the speed and volume of blood as it flows through a blood vessel, including the body's major arteries and veins in the abdomen, arms, legs and neck.
-It can help to diagnose blockages to blood flow (such as clots) narrowing of vessels (possibly caused by plaque) and tumors and congenital malformation.
+Doppler is a special ultrasound technique that evaluates the speed and volume of blood as it flows through a blood vessel, including the body's major arteries and veins in the abdomen, arms, legs, and neck.
+It can help to diagnose blockages to blood flow (such as clots) narrowing of vessels (possibly caused by plaque) and tumours and congenital malformation.

 As the images are captured in real time, they can help the sonographer monitor the blood flow to organs and tissues throughout the body.

 Our private scan clinic specialises in diagnostic private ultrasound to provide you with quick diagnosis and the much-needed reassurance about your health, within a convenient location.
 The cost of a private ultrasound scan shouldn’t be prohibited when it comes to someone’s wellbeing.
 This is why our prices are competitive and affordable with no compromise to the level of care.
 The price you see is the price you pay with no hidden extras.
 We have hundreds of happy clients including GP’s, consultants, radiologists and midwives to name a few.
 We can conveniently book an ultrasound scan appointment via our online booking system or on the phone.